diplodoc-platform/docs/en/tools/docs/included.md

 ## Description

-The included: true flag is a configuration parameter that is designed to speed up document processing.
+The "included: true" flag is a configuration parameter that is designed to speed up document processing.
 It merges all dependent .md files into a single final file, improving performance and simplifying document management.

 ## Features